Handling Non-Transactional DDL in MySQL Migrations

 SET SESSION lock_wait_timeout = 5;

--- Re-run the exact ALTER/CREATE statement
+-- then re-run the exact ALTER/CREATE statement

 KILL <process_id>;